sercrod/sercrod/docs/guide/6-lifecycle-fetch-and-post.en.md

 # Lifecycle - *fetch (server import)

 > Lead line
-> *fetch loads JSON data from a server and applies it to the Nablla element, completing the round trip that began with *post.
+> *fetch loads JSON data from a server and applies it to the Sercrod element, completing the round trip that began with *post.

 Before using *fetch, make sure that a `data.json` file exists
 - either one created by *post on the server, or one you prepared manually.